Suffolk Trusted Trader vetting process

 - legally declare any and all information they have given is correct

-- search for previous complaints and intelligence reports within Norfolk Trading Standards' own databases
+- search for previous complaints and intelligence reports within Suffolk Trading Standards' own databases

 - check the national Citizens Advice Consumer Service complaints databases

-- search for any ASA (Advertising Standards Authority) adjudications against the trader or their websites
+- search for any ASA (Advertising Standards Authority) adjudications against the applicant or their websites

-- check the trader is not going into liquidation
+- check the applicant is not going into liquidation

-- search the Health & Safety Executive Public Register of Enforcement Notices
+- search Health & Safety Executive Public Register of Enforcement Notices

 - carry out an open web search for any negative history relating to the applicant